pondrejk/dizzer/combined_build.md

 *(c) Should cartography focus more on the interaction design?*

 Creating digital maps is not only about assigning appropriate visualisation type to the data at hand.
 It also becomes increasingly about designing user interactions with map elements.
-The ways how the map application enables user actions, the way how map controls and map elements react to user-induced changes, the way how the whole map composition adapts to screen space constraints, this all weaves a complex net of interdependent design decisions that will become an inherent part of digital cartography.
-What is more, the challenges of high data density affect both map intra-composition as well as extra-composition^[TODO explain these terms?].
+The ways how the map-based application enables user actions, the way how map controls and map elements react to user-induced changes, the way how the whole map composition adapts to screen space constraints, this all weaves a complex net of interdependent design decisions that will become an inherent part of digital cartography.
+What is more, the challenges of high data density affect both map intra-composition (more data in the map) as well as extra-composition (greater complexity of the user interface).

-As @robinson2017geospatial note, too often in the visual analytic process, researchers tend to focus on visual representations of the data but interaction design is not given equal priority.
-We need to develop a “science of interaction” rooted in a deep understanding of the different forms of interaction and their respective benefits.
+As @robinson2017geospatial note, too often in the visual analytic process, researchers tend to focus solely on visual representations of the data while interaction design is not given equal priority.
+Furthermore, they stress the need to develop a “science of interaction” rooted in a deep understanding of the different forms of interaction and their respective benefits.

-In the IT industry there is a discipline of UX (user experience) that could provide some inspiration for example in accessibility evaluation, though most of its methods doesn't fit very well to the specifics of interactive maps.
-At the same time, large web map providers probably collect user interaction data that could power cartographic research if they were accessible.
+The IT industry is witnessing raising prominence of UX (user experience) design.
+This discipline could provide some inspiration for example in accessibility evaluation, though most of its methods does not fit very well to the specifics of interactive maps.
+At the same time, large web map providers most likely collect some user interaction data that could power cartographic research if they were accessible.

-But we shouldn't limit our sight to software interfaces to get inspiration.
-There are tons of well designed devices in the physical world that could serve as an example of clever interface design.
+But we should not limit our sight to software interfaces to get inspiration.
+There is a breadth of well designed devices in the physical world that could serve as an example of clever interface design.
 There is a potential on expanding the repertoire of interaction techniques for digital maps.
-As mapped themes vary greatly the interactions could be tailor-fit as is often is with visualisations.
+As the mapped themes vary greatly, the interactions could be tailor-fit as is often is with visualisations.
 As we have seen many times in history of innovation, progress is often hampered by mental roadblocks we don't even realize we have.

 ### 2.3.2 How next?
 Challenges in collaborative practice